alewis729/reddit-posts/README.md

 - I used typescript for its flexibility, and it's advantages over just prop-types or flow.
 However, I know I have some things to improve here.
 - For styling I could have used styled components, scss or another styling solution, but I chose material-ui for it's ready to use components and quick and easy way to make a theme.
 - Animation requirements weren't that complex, and I could have probably completed them using style properties, but I chose to use framer-motion.
 With framer-motion animations didn't take much time, and they can easily be improved and maintained.
 - Usage of redux was a requirement.
-I thought of using redux-persist, but I preferred to manually persist data to sessionStorage.
+I thought of using redux-persist, but I preferred to manually persist data to localStorage.
 - For tests I just used jest.
 I only wrote state changing tests.
 Component unit tests could be written even though components under `src/components` aren't necessarily reusable.

 ### Additional thoughts